-These refreshing Strawberry Mojitos are the ultimate Summer Cocktail!
-They are made with a homemade strawberry simple syrup, plenty of freshly squeezed lemon juice, muddled mint, and Gin for a twist on a classic mojito.
+These refreshing Strawberry Lemon Mojitos are the ultimate Summer Cocktail!
+They are made with a homemade strawberry simple syrup, plenty of freshly squeezed lemon juice, muddled mint, and rum for a truly refreshing strawberry cocktail.

-Summer is my absolutely favorite time to create cocktail recipes with fresh fruit.
+Summer is my absolute favorite time to create cocktail recipes with fresh fruit.
 You may have already tried my Blackberry Lemonade Mojitos or Mango Jalapeño Margaritas, but this Strawberry Lemon Mojito is bound to be a new favorite!
-While traditional Mojitos are made with Rum, I decided to spice things up and make this drink with Gin instead.

-This recipe uses simple ingredients for a flavorful, perfectly sweet, and absolutely delicious Strawberry Gin Smash!
+This recipe uses simple ingredients for a flavorful, perfectly sweet, and absolutely delicious Strawberry Rum Smash!

 - Fresh strawberries